GiampietriGonzalo/cities-challenge/README.md

 - `AppContainer` is the composition root and builds all dependencies.
 - Initialises and injects all dependencies incluiding Repositories and UseCases.
+- `AppContainer` mantains the AppCoordinator and ModelContext for local persistance.
 - ViewModels are injected into views at the root level.

 ---